 Street Urchin: Evvy and the gang kids that Briar befriends in Street Magic.

 Strictly Formula: Circle kid leaves Winding Circle with teacher, finds kid with ambient magic, teaches kid with ambient magic while simultaneously trying to solve a strange series of crimes.
 It's not ironclad, though—Sandry actually stays in Emelan, and Daja is able to find other ambient mages in Kugisko to do the lion's share of teaching for the Bancanor twins.
+And Tris' student is an adult, which creates quite a different dynamic.

 They Look Just Like Everyone Else: In the Shatterglass, the serial killer turns out to be one of the Hindu Untouchable/Dalit Expy characters who have been constantly on the outskirts of the protagonists' radar, cleaning, being abused, and biding their time.